openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-button.md

 ### Header Image Source Code

-This example code generates the example button image used at the top of this page:
+This example code generates the button image used at the top of this page:

 ::: details YAML